For daily wit & wisdom, get the Almanac newsletter.

 • Dig holes about 20 inches deep and 18 inches wide (or about twice as wide and twice as deep as the plant’s roots).

 • Space bushes 4–5 feet apart in a row, with at least 8 feet between rows.
-Prepare a planting mixture of 2 parts loam and one part oak leaf mold, peat moss, aged sawdust, or compost, and place a layer of this mixture in the bottom of the hole.
+Prepare a planting mixture of 2 parts loam and 1 part oak leaf mold, peat moss, aged sawdust, or compost, and place a layer of this mixture in the bottom of the hole.

-• Set the bush in the hole with the rootball just below the surface with its roots spread out.
+• Set the bush in the hole with the root ball just below the surface with its roots spread out.
 Pack the hole tightly with the soil.

 Growing

-• Blueberries need 1 to 2 inches of water per week.
+Blueberries need 1 to 2 inches of water per week.

-• One year after planting, apply 1 ounce of 10-10-10 fertilizer per bush in the spring when they bloom, and increase the rate by 1 ounce each year thereafter to a maximum of 8 ounces for mature bushes.
+One year after planting, apply 1 ounce of 10-10-10 fertilizer per bush in the spring when they bloom, and increase the rate by 1 ounce each year thereafter to a maximum of 8 ounces for mature bushes.

 How to Prune Blueberry Bushes

-• For the first four years or so after planting, blueberry bushes do not need to be pruned.
+• For the first 4 years or so after planting, blueberry bushes do not need to be pruned.
 From then on, pruning is needed to stimulate the growth of the new shoots that will bear fruit the following season.

 • Prune plants in late winter or early spring before new growth begins.